US Fulbright Logo

 Candidate Profile

 Well-rounded, articulate graduating seniors or recent graduates with an interest in international education and the initiative to teach conversational English at all levels will be considered.
-Undergraduate degrees in the humanities and social sciences, with a focus on English, American studies, or education, are highly preferred.
-Successful candidates will not just be teaching English, but explaining the U.S. to local citizens who have little contextual understanding of America.
+Degrees in the humanities and social sciences, with a focus on English, American studies, or education, are highly preferred.
+Successful candidates will not just be teaching English, but explaining the United States to local citizens who have little contextual understanding of America.
 Previous teaching experience is preferred.
 Successful candidates must be articulate, fluent English speakers and very self-directed.

 Eligibility